innovatorved/chatbot/README.md

 To get started with this project, you will need to:

-1. Install the dependencies: `pnpm install`
+1. Install the dependencies: `bun install`
 2. Set up your environment variables by creating a `.env` file.
 See the "Environment Variables" section below for more details.
-3. Run database migrations: `pnpm run db:migrate`
+3. Run database migrations: `bun run db:migrate`
-4. Start the development server: `pnpm run dev`
+4. Start the development server: `bun run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser